leixiaofeng-astar/eye_rasabot/data/nlu.md

 - can eye drops cure dry eyes
 - What eye drops are good for dry eyes
 - How often should I put tear drops
-- What is the difference between bottle and disposable eyedrops
+- What is the difference between bottle and disposable [eyedrops]{"entity": "medicine_name", "value": "eyedrop-synm"}
 - What are the non-surgical treatments for dry eye syndrome?
 - Are there medications that are useful for dry eyes?
 - What medications can improve eye dryness?